Category Archives: English Version

 This image has an empty alt attribute; its file name is Zienhong-691x1024.jpg

-The conference room of Quang Tri Military Sector was crowded with about thirty men who were eager to receive their assignment orders.
-They were new officers who had recently graduated from Thu Duc Infantry School and six cadets from the Polwar College.
+The Quang Tri Military Sector conference room was crowded with about thirty men eager to receive their assignment orders.
+They were new officers who had recently graduated from Thu Duc Infantry School and six cadets from Polwar College.
 They would soon depart to six sub-sectors to work closely with the RF and PF soldiers in the next three months.
-They were members of a political campaign that was vital to the destiny of the republic during the great turning point of its history.
+They were members of a political campaign vital to the republic’s destiny during the great turning point of its history.

-There were more than two years since we entered Polwar College.
+It has been more than two years since we entered Polwar College.
 Now that it was the end of our long journey of tough military training and an academic curriculum.
-We were very excited waiting for a beautiful day to earn the final reward as newly commissioned officers of the Vietnamese Armed Forces.
+We were very excited, waiting for a beautiful day to earn the final reward as newly commissioned officers of the Vietnamese Armed Forces.

 Continue reading Zien Hong Campaign